Earnings steadiness score

 Importance of the steadiness scores

-The valuation model used by Gradement is based on the use of past accounting variables to estimate the future evolution of the company.
+Our valuation model is based on the use of past accounting variables to estimate the future evolution of the company.
 The past stability of these variables allows us to predict that such stability will be maintained in the near future, so that the value of the scores calculated by Gradement will be based on an expected behavior of the company and, therefore, will be more valid when making investment decisions based on thems.

 The lack of stability in accounting variables, reflected in a low value of this steadiness scores, makes it difficult to estimate the future evolution of the company and therefore devalues the usefulness of the scores we calculate.